 Top Advantages of Automated Workflows

 Workflow automation affords numerous benefits for businesses.
-Among the most significant are cost savings — the extent of which will depend on a company’s size and the specific processes automated — and quality control.
-Three additional advantages of automated workflows for all kinds of businesses are enhanced operational efficiency, improved worker satisfaction and innovation/growth.
+Among the most significant are cost savings—the extent of which will depend on a company’s size and the specific processes automated—and quality control.
+Three additional advantages of automated workflows for all kinds of businesses are enhanced operational efficiency, improved workforce satisfaction, and innovation and growth.

 Nothing makes the clock move more slowly than slogging through tedious work.
-Asana’s 2023 Anatomy of Work global survey of knowledge workers found that 62% of the workday is lost to mundane, duplicated tasks.
 Lifting the burden of this work off the shoulders of employees by adopting workflow automation lightens their administrative load and allows them to spend time on more intellectually stimulating work.
 Not only can employees contribute more meaningfully to their companies, but they can also focus on their own career growth.
+According to ActivTrak, employees with healthy work patterns hit a three-year high (75%)—with AI users spending 9% more days in healthy utilization patterns than non-users.
+When employees aren’t stretched too thin, there’s more room for meaningful contributions.

-After all, automation eliminates the need for “pencil pushing” and opens the door to opportunities for stretching employees’ skills, prompting people to learn new technologies and take on more creative, higher-level responsibilities they are likely to enjoy more.
+After all, automation eliminates the need for “pencil pushing” and opens the door to opportunities for employees to learn new skills, master new technologies, and take on more creative, higher-level responsibilities they’re likely to enjoy.
 The end result: greater job satisfaction, which improves retention levels.

-When employees are spending their workdays using critical thinking to strategize and solve problems, more fresh, innovative ideas emerge, often leading to the development of new products, services and processes that support business growth.
-Meanwhile, automation hums in the background, speeding workflows, shrinking project turnaround times and shortening development cycles.
-This allows organizations to test new ideas and more easily shift course, if needed, to accommodate changing business and consumer needs.
+When employees are spending their workdays using critical thinking to strategize and solve problems, more fresh, innovative ideas emerge, often leading to the development of new products, services, and processes that support business growth.
+Meanwhile, automation hums in the background, speeding workflows, shrinking project turnaround times, and shortening development cycles.
+This allows companies to test new ideas and more easily shift course, if needed, to accommodate changing business and consumer needs.

-In addition, automation generates vast amounts of data on product performance, customer behavior and market trends, providing businesses with valuable insights that inform strategic decision-making and reveal opportunities to experiment with innovative ideas or even expand into new markets, potentially driving more growth and profitability.
+In addition, automation generates vast amounts of data on product performance, customer behavior, and market trends, providing businesses with valuable insights that inform strategic decision-making and reveal opportunities to experiment with new ideas or even expand into new markets, potentially driving more growth and profitability.

 How to Automate a Workflow in 12 Steps